inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

    :start-at: LargeNet.n = 15
    :end-before: #####

-Conceptually the same result is get with the this configuration, as with the ``LargeNet_overloadedBySendIntervall`` one, meaning an overloaded network.
+Conceptually the same result is get with this configuration, as with the ``LargeNet_overloadedBySendIntervall`` one, meaning an overloaded network.
 The highest drop rate occurs at ``switchB.eth[18]``, meaning that the connection between the backbone switches and ``switchB`` is the